Turn Instant Pot to sauté mode and heat oil. Add cumin seeds and toast them for 30 seconds.

-Close Instant Pot with the pressure valve to sealing.
-Cook on Manual/Pressure Cook (Hi) for 4 mins followed by Natural Pressure Release.
+Quickly close the Instant Pot before the liquids start to evaporate.
+Turn the pressure valve to sealing.
+Pressure Cook on for 4 minutes followed by Natural Pressure Release.

-Garnish with cilantro and serve hot with potato rolls or burger buns lightly toasted with some ghee on a griddle.
+Garnish with cilantro and serve hot with dinner rolls or burger buns lightly toasted with some ghee on a griddle.

-- Add a peeled and diced potato and sauté it with the onions.
-This will give more thickness to the curry.
+More Veggies - Add half a cup of green peas to the curry just before pressure cooking.
+Or add a peeled and diced potato and sauté it with the onions, this will also add thickness to the curry.

-- Add 1-2 spicy green chilies or one diced jalapeño for spicier kheema.
+Like it Spicy - Add 1 or 2 spicy green chilies or diced jalapeño

-- Substitute ground chicken with ground lamb, turkey or beef and follow the same recipe.
+Other ground meats - substitute ground chicken with ground lamb, turkey, or beef and follow the same recipe.